HigherOrderCO/HVM/README.md

 cd HVM
 ```

-To build and run from sources:
+To build and run:

 ```sh
 cargo run -- run foobar.hvm
 ```

-To build and install the binary from sources:
+To build and install the binary:

 ```sh
 cargo install --path .